Adorcism

 In the sociology of religion, Luc de Heusch coined the term adorcism for practices to placate or accommodate spiritual entities in a possessed person or place.
 Unlike exorcism, the relationship with the entities is potentially positive.
 This is sometimes used as initiation into a spirit cult.

 Jean-Michel Oughourlian defines adorcism as "voluntary, desired, and curative possessions".

+Occurrence

+Adorcism is found in Afro-American Voodoo, the Zār rites of Northeast Africa and West Asia, the Hausa's Bori rites, Tunisian Stambali, in parts of Southeast Asia, Moroccan Hamadsha, Egyptian "ghost riders", and other religious practices.
+It is generally common among African spiritual traditions, whether adherents are Christians, Muslims, or belong to a traditional religion.